On this page: Overview | Application Deadlines | Admission Requirements | Applying | Tuition & fees | Courses &

 3. Provide a three- to five-page statement of experience working with children and adolescents, career aspirations, and reasons for seeking admission to this program.

 4. Provide two letters of recommendation addressing academic ability, qualifications for working with children and adolescents in a helping role, and general character.
 Letters of reference must be sent directly by the referee from an institutional email address to ecpcont.education [at] mcgill.ca.

 McGill's online application form is available at www.mcgill.ca/applying.
 Applications for admission must be submitted online.

 The following documents must be received before the application can be processed:

-1. An unofficial transcript (if applicable) accompanied by two pieces of identification.
-Arrangements should be made to have an official transcript sent directly from the former educational institution to the School of Continuing Studies.
+1. An official transcript.
+Arrangements should be made to have the official transcript sent directly from the former educational institution.

 3. Proof of age: Students 21 years of age and over, who do not have the normal academic background for admission, may be admitted as mature students.
 Two pieces of personal identification must be attached.